fmadio/pcap_flow/README.md

---extract <number>                         | extract FlowID <number> into the output PCAP file --extract-tcp <number>                     | extract FlowID <number> as a TCP stream to the output file name --extract-tcp-port <start port> <end port> | extract all TCP flows with the specified port in src or dest --stdin                                    | read pcap from stdin. e.g. zcat capture.pcap | pcap_flow --stdin --disable-display                          | do not display flow information to stdout --tcpheader                                | include header in tcp output stream
+--extract <number>                         | extract FlowID <number> into the output PCAP file --extract-tcp <number>                     | extract FlowID <number> as a TCP stream to the output file name --extract-tcp-port <start port> <end port> | extract all TCP flows with the specified port in src or dest --extract-ip 1.2.3.4/255.255.255.255       | extract all IP`s matching the sepcificed mask into the output PCAP --extract-port <start port> <end port>     | extract all UDP/TCP packets matching the range into a seperate PCAP --stdin                                    | read pcap from stdin. e.g. zcat capture.pcap | pcap_flow --stdin --disable-display                          | do not display flow information to stdout --tcpheader                                | include header in tcp output stream